blakewatson/htmlforpeople/src/04-a-website-with-style.md

 ---
-title: "A website with style"
+title: 'A website with style'
-summary: "Learn about CSS and see how to link an external stylesheet like Simple.css to your website."
+summary: 'Learn about CSS and see how to link an external stylesheet like Simple.css to your website.'
-permalink: "a-website-with-style/"
+permalink: 'a-website-with-style/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # A website with style